Audio-WestlakeU/FN-SSL/README.md

   - Full-Band and Narrow-Band Fusion for moving sound source localization, the full-band layers focus on learning the inter-frequency dependencies of spatial/localization cues.
 The narrow-band layers focus on exploiting these narrowband inter-channel information.
 Meanwhile, FNSSL has good generalization ability on real datasets.

 + **Extension to microphone array with the number of microphones larger than two**:
-  - for DP-IPD regression:  You can refer to our SRPDNN which is a 12-mic array.
+  - for DP-IPD regression:  You can refer to our <a href="https://github.com/BingYang-20/SRP-DNN" target="_blank">SRP-DNN</a>  which is a 12-mic array.
   - for DOA classification: Modifying the dimensions of LSTM input data can extension to microphone array with more microphones.

 ## Datasets